glab auth dpop-gen

 - You must have a SSH key pair in RSA, ed25519, or ECDSA format.

-- You have enabled DPoP for your account, as described in the GitLab documentation.
+- You have enabled DPoP for your account.

 Use the JWT in combination with a Personal Access Token (PAT) to authenticate to the GitLab API.
 Your JWT remains valid for 5 minutes.
 After it expires, you must generate another token.
 Your SSH private key is then used to sign the JWT.